MaxwellBuchholz/musescore-filter-list/README.md

 [Anti-PRO](https://raw.githubusercontent.com/Subcrease/musescore-filter-list/main/anti-pro.txt)
 [Main](https://raw.githubusercontent.com/Subcrease/musescore-filter-list/main/main.txt)

-Alteratively, for customization, you can copy the contents of the files into uBlock's "My filters" page and customize it to your liking, this is recomended for main.txt as it contains many features that you may or may not want.
+Alternatively, for customization, you can copy the contents of the files into uBlock's "My filters" page and customize it to your liking, this is recommended for main.txt as it contains many features that you may or may not want.